Solar CB-160 Capacitor Analyzer (1945)

 it can also determine resistance.

-The factory owner manual describes the CB-1-60 in detail and it
+The military manual describes the CB-1-60 in detail and it

-also includes a schematic.
-Click the icon below to download it
+own unit.
+Click the icon below to download the manual

 My CB-1-60 sat forgotten on a shelf for a few years, until someone happened